Managing Your Devices

-If your administrator enabled self-service device management, the authentication prompt displays a "My Settings & Devices" link on the left.
+If your administrator enabled self-service device management, the Duo Prompt displays a "My Settings & Devices" link on the left.

 If you enabled the option to automatically send you an authentication request via push or phone call, you'll need to cancel the push or phone call in progress before you can click the "My Settings & Devices" link.